wireapp/wire-docs/src/how-to/install/configure-federation.rst

 As of the release [helm chart 0.129.0, Wire docker version 2.94.0] from 2020-12-15, a Backend Domain (set as ``federationDomain`` in configuration) is a mandatory configuration setting.
-Regardless of whether a backend wants to enable federation or not, the operator must decide what its domain is going to be.
+Regardless of whether you want to enable federation for a backend or not, you must decide what its domain is going to be.
 This helps in keeping things simpler across all components of Wire and also enables to turn on federation in the future if required.

 It is highly recommended that this domain is configured as